When the abuse of men is considered to be violence against women and girls

 dcadebate3dcadebate4

 Was there some way in which DCA might have redeemed this otherwise farcical event?
 Aside from having a diverse and representative discussion panel?
-There was one other thing.
-Readers might have read elsewhere in this blog about the film The Red Pill, and the problems currently being experienced regarding finding screening venues.
+Perhaps one thing.
+Readers might have read elsewhere in this blog about the film The Red Pill, and the problems experienced regarding finding screening venues.

-Why couldn’t the Diversity Council have organised a screening of The Red Pill as either an adjunct to the debate, or as a subsequent event.
+Why couldn’t the Diversity Council have organised a screening of The Red Pill as an adjunct to the debate?
 What better gesture via which the Council establish credibility, in the broader (non-feminist) community, than to arrange a screening of this notable film concerning issues affecting men and boys.

 But they don’t.
 And they won’t.
 And the gender debate – and the community – is all the poorer as a result.

 (Postscript: It’s now 11 January 2023 and the Diversity Council has blocked me from their Twitter feed.
-I must be too diverse for their tastes.
-Or something)
+I must be too diverse for their tastes)

 Female privilege checklist